Program Length: 36 months (may be completed in as little as 30 months)

 Professional Medical Coding

 Covers the study of insurance using computer coding software.
-Includes speed and accuracy of coding using ICD-9, CPT-4, and HCPCS rules.
+Includes speed and accuracy of coding.
 Pre-tests are included in this course to better prepare students for certification.

 Covers medical insurance and insurance filing.
 Students learn to properly fill out insurance forms and understand electronic claim submission.
 Students also learn about different health insurance programs, government programs, and managed-care programs.